 Wolfsburg Castle

-Wolfsburg Castle is the namesake and landmark of the young, soon to be 80-year-old city of Wolfsburg.
-It was built as a castle more than seven centuries ago by the knights of the Bartensleben dynasty, and around 1600 it was remodeled and expanded into a magnificent castle of the North German Renaissance.
-Since the middle of the 18th century the lords of the castle were the Counts of Schulenburg.
+Wolfsburg Castle is the namesake and landmark of the young city of Wolfsburg.
+It was built as a castle more than seven centuries ago by the knights of the von Bartensleben family, and around 1600 it was converted and extended into a magnificent North German Renaissance palace.
+From the middle of the 18th century, the lords of the castle were the Counts von der Schulenburg.
 Their Wolfsburg line was founded by the marriage of the heiress Anna Adelheit Catharina from the von Bartensleben family to Adolf Friedrich Reichsgraf von der Schulenburg.
-The economic basis of the Wolfsburgs was the regionally far-reaching estate economy.
-Only with the establishment of the Volkswagen plant and the city in 1938 did the agricultural and forestry structure change.
-On the estates of the Wolfsburg castle lords, among others, a modern automobile factory was built as well as the quarters for the factory workers and their families.
+The economic basis of the Wolfsburgs was the extensive regional estate economy.
+The agricultural and forestry structure only changed with the construction of the Volkswagen factory and the town in 1938.
+A modern automobile factory and accommodation for the factory workers and their families were built on the estates of the Wolfsburg lords of the castle, among others.

 It was only after the end of the Second World War that the "model city" planned by the National Socialists on the drawing board and realized in its infancy was given its present name of Wolfsburg, and the tradition-steeped architectural monument itself has adorned the city's coat of arms ever since.
 In the early 1960s, the city's mothers and fathers decided to develop Wolfsburg Castle into an important urban center for art and culture.
 Sculptors, graphic artists, painters, photographers and ceramic artists came together as a group under the postal address "Schloßstraße 8" and set up studios, exhibition areas and in some cases apartments in the castle rooms and adjoining remises.
 Today, this claim is represented at Wolfsburg Castle by the Wolfsburg Art Association as the oldest institution for fine arts in Wolfsburg and the Municipal Gallery, the Heidersberger Institute and the Wolfsburg Castle Municipal Museum.